-Here are a few of the ways that 3D printing will change the industry, the economy, and the culture in the years to come.
+Here are a few ways that 3D printing will change the industry, the economy, and the culture in the years to come.

-1. Production will Take a Turn Towards the Local
+1. Production will Take a Turn Toward the local

 Since the 1980s, corporate outsourcing has been a significant force driving change in the manufacturing industry.
 Large corporations often reduce costs by setting up factories in multiple companies to manufacture each sub-component of their end product.

-This would mean significant economic restructuring for China and other countries whose economies depend on being able to provide a cheap labor pool for manufacturing.
-They’ll have to find new forms of economic value-production to maintain their GDP.
+This would mean significant economic restructuring for China and other countries whose economies depend on providing a cheap labor pool for manufacturing.
+They’ll have to find new forms of economic value production to maintain their GDP.

-If you’re looking to manufacture your invention locally with 3D printing, you’ll need to start with a CAD model and prototype.
+If you want to manufacture your invention locally with 3D printing, you’ll need to start with a CAD model and prototype.
 We can help with that.
 Contact us, and we’ll connect you with the best designers and 3D printers on the web to get your product out there.

 2. The Medical World Will be Turned Upside-Down